cs10/fa25/syllabus.md

 ### Discussion Worksheet Extensions

-- An extension request will automatically extend your discussion worksheetsubmission deadline and will be due the day of following discussion section at 11:59PM.
-For example, if the worksheet was due on 1/30, it is now due on 2/06.
+- An extension request will automatically extend your discussion worksheet submission deadline and will be due the day of following discussion section at 11:59PM.
+For example, if the worksheet was due on 9/11, it is now due on 9/18.

 ## Lateness Penalties

 Any labs or projects that are submitted late will receive half-credit, regardless of how late the submission is.
 For the project-4 and the final project, late submissions may not be graded since our grading staff has limited availability.
 If you need an extension, please utilize the extension request forms.
 No extensions are provided for Reading Quizzes, and late submissions are not graded.

 If, after exhausting the initial extension, you still need more time — please visit us in Support-OH, wherein we'll help you come up with a plan to catch up!
-Lateness penalties *only* apply if you *don't* obtain an extension (by filling out the form or visiting Support-OH) *and* turn in work late.
+Lateness penalties *only* apply if you *don't* obtain an extension (by filling out the form or visiting Student Support-OH) *and* turn in work late.

 ## DSP Accommodations